StillKe/simple-http-client/README.md

 - Python 3.x
 - urllib3

+# HTTP Request without Proxy

+This Python script demonstrates how to make HTTP requests without using a proxy server.
+It uses the `urllib3` library to send a GET request to a specified URL.

+## Prerequisites

+- Python 3.x
+- urllib3 library (install using `pip install urllib3`)

+## Usage

+1. Make sure you have Python installed on your system.
+2. Install the urllib3 library by running `pip install urllib3`.
+3. Replace `<USER AGENT>` with your desired user agent in the script.
+4. Run the script using Python: `python http_request_no_proxy.py`.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.